 Chile is one of the most unique countries in the world because of its shape and topography.
 Its long thin shape leads to many attributes that are not seen in most places of the world, including a diverse climate, from deserts in the northern region to glaciers in the south.
 Apart from the mainland, Chile also claims a few outlying islands including Easter Island and the Magallanes, which makes telling time in Chile a bit more difficult because they add two extra time zones!
 Time in Chile also changes during the year, since the country follows daylight savings time.
 How much time have you spent in Chile?

-Knowing that the country’s shape makes for unique conditions, the government has separated it into 15 regions, each with their own personality.
+Knowing that the country’s shape makes for unique conditions, the government has separated it into 15 regions, each with its own personality.

 Region 1: Tarapacá